U.S. Supreme Court temporarily keeps Title 42 immigration program in effect - NewsBreak

 It would allow the federal government to hire more than 300 additional border agents, purchase additional technology and equipment, and increase support for towns near the border, like El Paso.

-The post U.S. Supreme Court temporarily keeps Title 42 immigration program in effect appeared first on New Hampshire Bulletin .
+The post U.S. Supreme Court temporarily keeps Title 42 immigration program in effect appeared first on Kansas Reflector .